pgroenbaek/shapeedit/README.md

 tox
 ```

-This will execute tests in all Python versions specified in `tox.ini`.
+This will execute tests for all Python versions specified in `tox.ini`.

 ## Roadmap